remedyhealth/contentpull/tutorials/Intro.md

 ### Parsing

-This is where **content-pull** becomes extremely useful.
+This is where **contentpull** becomes extremely useful.
 The function in the above example would simply return example what **contentful.js** would return from an entry request.

 This package supports parsing your content specific for your use within your application.
-**content-pull** will always return an "augmented" promise, in that it supports an additional feature to `parse` the data before resolving.
+**contentpull** will always return an "augmented" promise, in that it supports an additional feature to `parse` the data before resolving.
 This can be achieved in a number of ways:

 #### Chaining